digma-ai/digma/README.md

 <img src="/images/bg.jpg" >
 </p>

-# What is Digma and why are we building it? :bat:
+# What is Digma and why are we building it?

 ## Digma is about *Developer Observability*